DarkCaster/Sandboxer/README.md

 *   One or more "execution profiles".
 Exec profile describe application that may be started inside sandbox by user.
 This may be an interactive shell, or some desktop application.
 All exec profiles described in a single config file - will be executed in a sanbox shared between them, so they may interact to each other.
 Exec profile also describe other options for target application, like working path, cmd line parameters, pty allocation, logging of stdout/stderr, etc.

 TODO: make more detailed howto about config files.

+### Session management

+Minimalistic bubblewrap utility can only launch a single application inside a dynamically constructed sandbox.
+When controlled application (and it's childs) exit, then it's sandbox is destroyed.

+In order to launch multiple applicaions inside bubblewrap-controlled sandbox, we need a session management utility.
+It may be a ssh or telnet like utility, for example.
+But it is too heavy and resource-hungry, and it lack some functionality required for us to control sandboxed application.

+So, sandboxer suite comes with it's own session management utilities, that consists of two independend binaries. "executor" binary is launched inside bubblewrap-controlled sandbox and perform all needed session management stuff and basic communication with outer world. "commander" binary is launched inside host env and used in basic interactions with application that running inside sandbox.
+It may forward or log stdio/stderr, securely forward terminal io from pty device created inside sandbox, it may be also used to ask session manager to terminate application or launch another one.

+Session management utilities was written with native C language, to provide the best portability possible across different sandboxed environments.
+Also they are the only utilities that may run all the time while controlled sandboxed application is executing, so it need not to consume much of system resources.
+This utilities will be enforced in future with stuff like seccomp, refactored and optimized, or maybe even rewritten in more secure system programming language like Rust.
+You should not worry about it most of the times when all working as intended, sandboxer suite will use them internally.

+### Sandbox management and application starup

+To construct a sandboxed environment, we need to perform some preparations like copying some configuration files from host /etc directory (so, sandboxed app will have access only to needed parts of system configs), define mounts for rootfs inside sandbox, define command line options for bubblewrap utility.

+This tasks is performed by main sandboxer utility.

+TODO

 Copyright (c) 2016-2017 DarkCaster, see LICENSE for details.